 Repayment will start from the April after you finish your course or have left university and are earning over:

-Please visit the student loan repayment site for more information.
+Please visit the GOV.UK site for more information.

 There are additional grants for students with dependants and/or who have disabilities: